argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 This is an example of using the [federated workload login flow](https://github.com/Azure/kubelogin#azure-workload-federated-identity-non-interactive).
 The federated token file needs to be mounted as a secret into argoCD, so it can be used in the flow.
 The location of the token file needs to be set in the environment variable AZURE_FEDERATED_TOKEN_FILE.

-If your AKS cluster utilizes the [Mutating Admission Webhook](https://azure.github.io/azure-workload-identity/docs/installation/mutating-admission-webhook.html) from the Azure Workload Identity project, follow these steps to enable the `argocd-application-controller` and `argocd-server` pods to use the federated identity:

-1. **Label the Pods**: Add the `azure.workload.identity/use: "true"` label to the `argocd-application-controller` and `argocd-server` pods.

-2. **Create Federated Identity Credential**: Generate an Azure federated identity credential for the `argocd-application-controller` and `argocd-server` service accounts.
-Refer to the [Federated Identity Credential](https://azure.github.io/azure-workload-identity/docs/topics/federated-identity-credential.html) documentation for detailed instructions.

-3. **Add Annotations to Service Account** Add `"azure.workload.identity/client-id": "$CLIENT_ID"` and `"azure.workload.identity/tenant-id": "$TENANT_ID"` annotations to the `argocd-application-controller` and `argocd-server` service accounts using the details from the federated credential.

-4. **Set the AZURE_CLIENT_ID**: Update the `AZURE_CLIENT_ID` in the cluster secret to match the client id of the newly created federated identity credential.

 ```yaml
 apiVersion: v1
 kind: Secret